avisi-cloud/structurizr-site-generatr/README.md

 To aid composition of [C4 Workspace DSL files](https://github.com/structurizr/dsl), the `serve` command will generate a website from the input .dsl specified with `-w` _and_ start a web server to view it. **Default port** for the web server is **8080**.
-A differing port for the web server can be specified with `-p PORT`.
+A different port for the web server can be specified with `-p PORT`.
 Additional parameters that affect website generation and the development web server can be reviewed using the `--help` operator.

 ```shell